Homological stability and densities of generalized configuration spaces: Introduction

 \subsection{The goal of this paper}

-Since these results are discovered as combinatorial coincidences, it is natural to ask for a conceptual explanation of these coincidences.
+Since these results are discovered as combinatorial coincidences, it is natural to ask for a conceptual explanation of these coincidences, and in fact, we learned about this question from Farb and Wolfson.
 Using factorization homology,\footnote{Strictly speaking, we use factorization cohomology.
 This is, however, more of a minor technical point, which we will ignore in the introduction.} we show that hidden behind the combinatorial complexities is a picture of striking simplicity: the cohomology of generalized configuration spaces are controlled in a precise sense by truncated polynomial algebras.
 As a result, we are able to provide a uniform and conceptual framework for understanding \emph{homological stability} as well as \emph{coincidences in arithmetic and homological densities} of generalized configuration spaces.
 This categorifies and in fact generalizes known results in two directions: \begin{enumerate}[(i)] \item $X$ is only required to be irreducible (rather than smooth), and in place of cohomology, we work with Borel-Moore homology $C^*(X, \omega_X[-2\dim X](-\dim X)) = C^*(X, \sOmega_X)$ (see Notation~\ref{notation:sOmega} for the definition of $\sOmega$), which specializes to usual cohomology when $X$ is smooth. \item Enlarge the class of configurations allowed (more on this below). \end{enumerate}

 To reach this final goal, along the way, we prove a general algebraic statement about homological stability and stable homology of the cohomology of $\coLie$-coalgebras,\footnote{Due to technical convenience, we will work most of the time with $\coLie$-coalgebras rather than $\Lie$-algebras.
 However, since all the concrete $\coLie$-coalgebras that appear in the paper are finite dimensional, the reader should feel free to instead think about their duals, which are $\Lie$-algebras.
-Note also that since everything is derived in our convention, what we call $\Lie$-algebras are classically called dg-Lie algebras.} which are of independent interest, and which forms the technical heart of the paper.
+Note also that since everything is derived in our convention, what we call $\Lie$-algebras are classically called dg-Lie algebras.} which is of independent interest, and which forms the technical heart of the paper.
 The geometric statements about stability and coincidences are then obtained by applying these general results to certain $\coLie$-coalgebras produced using techniques from factorization homology.